jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 -----
 THE GAME

 The Slow Knife is a roleplaying game - in that you're playing the role of one of the villains - but it doesn't demand much from you in terms of improvised oration or dramatic narration.
 Even if you've never played an RPG before, this game is designed to make your first experience with the hobby a great (and comfortable!) one.
 All you need is a love of good stories and a willingness to ask curious questions.
-If you're a seasoned RPG player, maybe with a long-running D&D campaign, this would be a great game to play if someone can't turn up one week or you're looking for a break between campaigns—simple, self-contained and zero prep!
+If you're a seasoned RPG player, maybe with a long-running D&D campaign, this would be a great game to play if someone can't turn up one week or you're looking for a break between campaigns—simple, self-contained and zero prep.
+And of course if you're already on board with playing a bunch of unique, often-strange story games, well then you know what's good already!

 At the core of the game is a 52-card deck of prompts that asks probing, establishing questions about your villainous characters and their dishonourable lives.
 You'll take turns answering from this deck, building out the story of your character as you pass through the years.
 After resolving each card, you'll consider the board in front of you and add cards and connections to reflect what you've added to the story.